Beefster09/PlatE/README.md

 Lastly, Zelda Classic and RPG Maker are sort of my yardsticks when it comes to the engine and editor usability (which will come later and will probably be written in a different language since performance is not so critical there).
 Making a playable 1st iteration prototype of a game should be simple and fast if you have the assets.

 ## Will it be multiplatform?
-At some point, yes, though I'm currently doing all my development in Visual Studio.
+At some point, yes, though I'm currently doing all my development in Visual Studio using 64-bit SDL.
 No guarantees it will compile everywhere at this point.

 I'm a big fan of Linux, so you guys will definitely be 100% supported by version 1.0.

+And yes, Mac OS will get support too...
+Though I will need a community to be able to help with that.

+Console ports will probably be possible without too much effort, but they are very low priority.

 ## What does PlatE stand for?
 **Plat**former **E**ngine